AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 6.md

 # How to pick right method
 With a lot of peat, use radiocarbon dating.
 Else for example luminescence dating if you have sand

-What you need to know is the research question and time scale, what materials are available (organics, sand), what materials are relevant, and wha
+What you need to know is the research question and time scale, what materials are available (organics, sand), what materials are relevant, and what is your budget.